psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "He waved, and called, but the hearing could not be, because of a big surge o' water that came tumbling down upon him.
 In the stroke of an oar he was swept close by the rocks where I was standing.
 In that flounderin', seethin' whirlpool I saw the white face of him for a moment, an' as he went out on the re-surge like a hauled net, I heard these words fallin' against my ears, —

 "*An eirig m'anama* ...
-In ransom for my soul! "
+In ransom for my soul!"

 "And with that I saw the double-spar turn over and slide down the back sweep of a drowning big wave.
 Ay, sure, it went out to the deep sea swift enough then.
 It was in the big eddy that rushes between Skerry-Mor and Skerry-Beag.
 I did not see it again — no, not for the quarter of an hour, I am thinking.
 Then I saw just the whirling top of it rising out of the flying yeast of a great, black-blustering wave, that was rushing northward before the current that is called the Black-Eddy.